alexblanquart/minibogroovy/README.md

 - research
 - about : present all my products
 - missing images ?
+- cache for generating images/pages if present or to renew ? and gain in generation time

 # Bash commands which can be useful